cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 pyupgrade_ upgrades your source code to newer versions of the Python language and standard library.
-The tool analyzes the `abstract syntax tree`__ of the modules in your project, replacing deprecated or legacy usages with more modern idioms.
+The tool analyzes the `abstract syntax tree`__ of the modules in your project, replacing deprecated or legacy usages with modern idioms.

 The minimum supported Python version is declared in the relevant section of ``.pre-commit-config.yaml``.
 You should change this setting whenever you drop support for an old version of Python.